A note on inverting the dijoin of oriented graphs: Proof of Theorem

 and

 Therefore, we have two tournaments $E_1,E_2$ with $\inv(E_1) = k = \inv(E_2) = \inv(E_1 \rightarrow E_2)$, contradicting Lemma \ref{lem:D_dijoin_D}. \end{proof}

-In order to prove \Cref{lem:D_dijoin_D} we will require a lemma about the structure of certain symmetric matrices.
+In order to prove \Cref{lem:D_dijoin_D}, we will require the following lemma about the structure of certain symmetric matrices.
 Call an $n \times m$ matrix with entries in $\{0,1\}$ a \emph{staircase matrix} if its entries increase down each column and decrease along each row (so that the $1$s form the shape of a staircase in the bottom left).
-We need the following lemma. \begin{lemma} Let $M$ be a symmetric $(n+m) \times (n+m)$ matrix with entries in $\{0,1\}$ of the form